sush101/GettingNcleaningData_project/README.md

 GettingNcleaningData_project
 ============================

-*#This is a Project done under getting and Cleaning the data course of coursera.
+*#This is a Project done under getting and Cleaning the data course of coursera.This Script does the following steps:

+*  1) Merges the train and test set into one data set.
+* 2) Extracts only the measurements on the mean and standard deviation for each measurement.
+* 3) Uses descriptive Activity names to name the activities in the data set.
+* 4) Appropriately lables the data set with descriptive activity names
+* 5) Creates a Second independent tidy data set with the average of each variables for each activity and each subject.

 *#Below is the R-script :